-Counseling & Psychological Services offers brief phone consultation to parents and family members who may have concerns about the well-being of their student at RIT.
+Counseling and Psychological Services offers brief phone consultation to parents and family members who may have concerns about the well-being of their student at RIT.
 Our staff are available to help identify potential resources, discuss available services, suggest ways to approach your student, and help you to identify possible next steps, including how to encourage your student to consult with one of our mental health professionals.
 Please note, however, that specific information about current clients is confidential and cannot be shared without your student’s consent.

 Some signs that might indicate your student is in need of support from Counseling and Psychological Services: